ikerUrle/larva/README.md

-## Svg Convert
+## Larva

 > This project is based on code from [VTracer](https://github.com/visioncortex/vtracer/).

-Convert base64 images to svg using Rust and WASM.
+Larva converts base64 images to SVG using RUst and WASM.